cjohansen/dumdom/Readme.md

 ### 2021.06.28

+- Force elements with innerHTML to have a key.
+Works around shortcomings in Snabbdom related to innerHTML manipulation.
 - New featyre: `dumdom.core/unmount` (see [docs above](#unmount)).
 - New feature: `dumdom.core/render-once` (see [docs above](#render-once)).
 - Major implementation change: Move Dumdom's vdom representation from Snabbdom's